mw-hrastega/jenkins-matlab-plugin/CONFIGDOC.md

 Use the `runMATLABTests` step in your Pipeline to run the tests in your MATLAB project and generate artifacts.
 By default, MATLAB includes any files in your project that have a `Test` label.
 If your Pipeline does not leverage a MATLAB project or uses a MATLAB release before R2019a, then MATLAB includes all tests in the root of your repository, including its subfolders.

-For example, in your `Jenkinsfile`, define a Declarative Pipeline to run the tests in your project and fail the build if any of the tests fails.
+For example, in your `Jenkinsfile`, define a Declarative Pipeline to run the tests in your project.

 ```groovy